lemuelpjr/DJ-Landing-Page-Old-Version/README.md

-# Arianna Müller's landing page
+﻿# Old version of a DJ landing page project

-A landing web page for a DJ persona called Arianna Müller.
+This is an old version of a landing web page for a DJ persona called Arianna Müller.

+I decided to change the design but I kept this old version for reference.

-You can see the website online here: www.lemuelpereira.com/arianna-muller
+You can see the updated website online here: www.lemuelpereira.com/arianna-muller